The Fox Sisters

 In short order, word spread quickly through both newspaper and conversation.
 The sisters’ eldest sister, Leah, was a teacher in nearby Rochester, New York, and she heard about the events through a student.
 Consequently, Leah rushed home and saw that there was a group of people milling about the family cottage hoping to hear the raps of the spirit.
 The family wasn’t there though, they had moved into David’s place to keep away from the crowd.
 When Leah witnessed what was going on, she happened upon a plan and whisked the sisters away to a home in Rochester, New York.
 There, she charged visitors a dollar to communicate with the spirit realm.

 From that point onward, the Fox Sisters reputation grew.
 Eventually, they went on tours demonstrating their abilities and became celebrities.
-By the 1850, rapping had become the new spiritual craze and there were no less than forty families in the state of New York that claimed to be experiencing the same rapping phenomenon.
-The Fox Sisters were the foremost spiritualist mediums in the United States.
-In 1851, a writer at Spiritual World tallied over 100 spiritualist mediums in New York City alone.
+By 1850, rapping had become the new spiritual craze and there were no less than forty families in the state of New York that claimed to be experiencing the same rapping phenomenon.
+The Fox Sisters quickly grew to become the foremost spiritualist mediums in the United States.
+In 1851, a writer at Spiritual World tallied over one-hundred spiritualist mediums in New York City alone.
 The Fox Sisters also brought their means of spiritual communication to England during a tour and demonstrated communication by rapping.

+Things soon fell apart.
 There were hardships for the sisters as they fought, separated and each wound up poor.
-They relied upon the kinship of friends to keep a roof over their heads in their elder years.
+They relied upon the kinship of friends to keep a roof over their heads in their sunset years.

 By the time of their death (they all died between 1890-1893), there were millions of spiritualists around the globe.
 It was a movement that they had started in that little cottage in Hydesville.